This FAQ contains questions not answered in the Process Details document. Please review this document if your questions are not answered below.

 Effective January 1, 2025, when ODP determines that there is a need for additional Residential Habilitation, Life Sharing, or Supported Living providers, new residential provider applicants will be invited to qualify for enrollment through a competitive request for application process.
 In the meantime, we strongly encourage applicants to enroll to provide non-residential services to gain the experience necessary for successful residential service provision.
 This will also help providers meet the current qualification requirement to have two years’ experience providing non-residential services as described in ODPANN 24-008: Clarification Regarding New Qualification Requirements for Agencies That Want to Enroll to Provide Residential Services.

-Yes, all providers of residential services through the Consolidated and Community Living Waivers are required to submit data and documentation for tier consideration, regardless of the tier for which they meet the criteria.
+Yes, all providers of residential services through the Consolidated and Community Living Waivers are required to submit data and documentation for tier determination, regardless of the tier for which they meet the criteria.

 Performance-Based Contracting only applies to Residential Habilitation, Life Sharing, and Supported Living services provided through the Consolidated and Community Living Waivers.
 Providers should only include information for individuals receiving one of these services and staff involved in the provision of one of these services through the Consolidated and Community Living Waivers.